AGENTS.md excerpt - Use npm, not pnpm. - Run `npm run typecheck` before final. - Tests needing Postgres require `DATABASE_URL`; otherwise use offline fixtures. - Do not edit generated files under src/generated/. - Never print secrets from .env.local.Project rules should be concrete enough for an age

 The big idea: a boring environment is a gift.
 The less Codex has to infer, the more energy it spends on the actual engineering problem.

-What is the core idea behind "Codex Environments: Make the Agent's Machine Boring"?
+What is the main idea of "Codex Environments: Make the Agent's Machine Boring"?

-Which best describes the scope of "Codex Environments: Make the Agent's Machine Boring"?
+Which action would help you apply "Codex Environments: Make the Agent's Machine Boring" responsibly?